zxexz/FHIR-1/docs/src/pages/guides/FHIRServerUsersGuide.md

 #### 3.3.1.3 Supported databases
 ##### 3.3.1.3.1 Embedded Derby (default)
-If you are using the `ibmcom/ibm-fhir-server` docker image, you can ask the entrypoint script to create (bootstrap) the database and the schema and tables during startup by setting the `DB_BOOTSTRAP` environment variable to `true`.
+If you are using the `ibmcom/ibm-fhir-server` docker image, you can ask the entrypoint script to create (bootstrap) the database and the schema and tables during startup by setting the `BOOTSTRAP_DB` environment variable to `true`.

 This database bootstrap step is only supported for Embedded Derby and will only bootstrap the default datastore of the default tenant (the default for requests with no tenant or datastore headers).
+Reminder:  the Embedded Derby support is designed to support simple getting started scenarios and is not recommended for production use.

 ```
 <server>